surajnayak/surajnayak.github.io/_posts/2020-8-4-Data-Science-Learning-Path-And-Experience.md

 Sometimes Python can help understand concepts on standalone machine.
 Thus helping to isolate core concepts versus distributed computing challenges.
 Spark has greatly abstracted these challenges.

-Data science engineering also involves understanding of the underlying platform where the algorithms are supposed to run.
+Machine Learning also involves understanding of the underlying platform where the algorithms are supposed to run.
 Such as Hadoop/Spark or Cloud computing frameworks.
 Knowing the strength and weakness of the ecosystem is a must before designing any pipeline.

 I started with courses available in Coursera first.
 Here is the list of resources I used and I'll keep adding more as and when I find great videos or online materials.
 Please feel free to add anything you may have found useful in the comment below: